StoolMonster/chirpyblog/_posts/2024-08-09-sublime-text-python.md

 author: <admin>
 ---

-Setup python enviroment in Sublime Text.
+Setup python environment in Sublime Text.

 Select ``Tools -> Build System -> New Build System`` in sublime text.
 This will open a new build system config file.
 In that file delete everything and paste this: